P202U/Eggit---Hatch-the-habit-of-learning/README.md

-# EGGIT - Hatch the Habit of Learning Better
+# EGGIT - Hatch the Habit of Learning

 Welcome to **EGGIT**!
 This is a simple Flask web application designed to help users hatch the habit of learning better through personalized learning resources, scheduling, and user management.
 Built with **SQLite** as the database, this app includes basic user authentication and a clean interface for managing learning sessions.